-Bridging the Gap discusses the challenges for women with disabilities in low and middle-income countries in its 2019 Annual event
+Bridging the Gap discusses the role of women with disabilities in low and middle-income countries in its 2019 Annual event

 Bridging the Gap celebrated its 2019 Annual event, focused on women and girls with disabilities, on November 14th at the headquarters of the European Commission Representation in Italy, gathering institutional representatives, development practitioners and organisations of persons with disabilities.

 The event was organised with the support of the Representation of the EU and the Italian Agency for Development Cooperation (AICS).It was introduced by the acting Head of the EU Representation in Italy, Vito Borrelli, who highlighted the european commitment “to promote equality between men and women in all its activities”, as well as the importance to address the specific needs of women with disabilities.

 This welcome speech was followed by the opening remarks of Luca Maestripieri, Director of the Italian Agency for Development Cooperation (AICS); Germán Garcia da Rosa, Director of Public Administration and Social Affairs at the International and Ibero-American Foundation for Administration and Public Policies (FIIAPP); Renate Hahlen, Minister Counsellor and Deputy Head of Delegation, EU Delegation to the Holy See, the Order of Malta, UN Organisations in Rome and to the Republic of San Marino; Victoria Lee, Programme Manager of Bridging the Gap-component I at the Office of the United Nations High Commissioner for Human Rights (OHCHR); and Giampiero Griffo, President of the Italian Network for Disability and Development.